Scratch It: Reception

 The album received an eight-star rating from Kyle Mullin of Under the Radar, who observed that "while Scratch It lives up to its aged influences, Remy gives these nine tracks an undeniable immediacy, both with her singing and lyricism—which are eerily left of field—along with her spot-on taste in backing musicians and homage-motifs."
 It was also given a 75% score by Spectrum Culture, whose writer Aaron Paskin described it as "nurturing to the point of making this concession feel not only acceptable but necessary."

-God Is in the TV's Matt Hobbs referred to the release as "the least memorable in U.S Girls' discography" and a "thrill-less album", stating "Nonetheless, there are plenty of intelligent insightful lyrics on show and Scratch It shows that being efficient and experimental with your methods can go hand in hand."
+God Is in the TVs Matt Hobbs referred to the release as "the least memorable in U.S Girls' discography" and a "thrill-less album", stating "Nonetheless, there are plenty of intelligent insightful lyrics on show and Scratch It shows that being efficient and experimental with your methods can go hand in hand."
 Ben Lowes-Smith of Narc rated the album three out of five, remarking "ultimately Scratch It feels like it could have benefited from some more discipline and refinement."
 The French and German editions of Rolling Stone assigned the album a rating of three stars and three-point-five stars respectively, with the former calling it a "a hybrid and nevertheless coherent record" and the latter summarizing it as a "charming, soul-soaked trip to the 60s and 70s."